 Our main objective was secondhand stores and free happenings, both of which were sparse in the downtown district but here’s how we made it work:

 • Art Wall Crawl.
 I was in heaven with all the colorful murals!
-There are too many to list (though Travel Dubuque has a great round-up) but I definitely want to go back and take more pictures in the near future.
+There are too many to list (though here’s a decent round-up) but I definitely want to go back and take more pictures in the near future.
 Totes Instagram-worthy!
 And free!
 (All outfit pictures in this post were taken in front of multiple walls within a few blocks of one another.)

 • Watershed Cafe.
 I’m normally an adventurous eater but my recent dietary needs have really put a cramp on my vaca eating habits.
 I did a bunch of research beforehand and came across Watershed Cafe that had a few options for me.

 Afterwards, we popped into the National Mississippi River Museum & Aquariam (it was one of the few air conditioned buildings in town) and learned they had a small food court with some healthy options.
 I’m definitely keeping that in mind for next time because their atmosphere trumped the cafe by a lot!!